-Adding numerous keys and several more species has stretched the document to 116 letter-size pages.
-Note that you have 2 options for how to use it: 1) load the PDF onto a mobile device or 2) print the PDF yourself.
+As before, you have two options for how to use this document: 1) load the PDF onto a mobile device or 2) print the PDF yourself.

-Using a mobile device: I’ve found the PDF to be quite readable on my iPhone 8+ (in the Books app), although it helps that I’m near-sighted.
+Using a mobile device: I’ve found the PDF to be quite readable on my iPhone (in the Books app), although it helps that I’m near-sighted.
 It’s even easier to read on an iPad, other tablet, or laptop.
-A phone or tablet is pretty easy to carry in the field, but you may want to secure it with a lanyard or wrist strap.
-(Personally, I like the ones from PodFob.)

-Printing the PDF: You can print the PDF yourself or at a local print shop, but I highly recommend printing it 2-sided to conserve paper and reduce bulk and weight in the field.
+Printing the PDF: You can print the PDF yourself or at a local print shop.
+I highly recommend printing the 124 pages 2-sided to conserve paper and reduce bulk and weight in the field.
 A comb or spiral binding, binder clip, or other binding will hold it together.

 Your additions, corrections, comments, or questions are always welcome.